 Tissue engineering company Humacyte is about to make a special purpose acquisition company (SPAC) deal in order to go public.
 The company is developing bioengineered Human Acellular Vessels (HAVs), which provide prosthetic vasculature to support the repair, reconstruction, and replacement of blood vessels damaged by injury or disease.

 What is a SPAC?

-A special purpose acquisitions company, or SPAC, is in essence a shell company created by investors with the singular purpose of raising money via an initial public offering (IPO) to eventually acquire another company.
+A special purpose acquisition company, or SPAC, is in essence a shell company created by investors with the singular purpose of raising money via an initial public offering (IPO) to eventually acquire another company.

 A SPAC has no commercial operations, nor does it make products, and it does not sell anything.
 In fact, a SPAC’s only assets are usually the money raised within its own IPO, according to the SEC.
 A SPAC is typically created, or sponsored, by a group of investors, Wall Street professionals, or hedge funds.
 It is even possible for high-net-worth individuals to create SPACs, and Richard Branson is one such recent example of this practice.

 This deal comes as Humacyte seeks to move from being a late-stage clinical company to a commercial one.
 The SPAC deal could potentially make it easier for Humacyte to go public compared to traditional methods.
 An advantage of taking the SPAC route over the traditional IPO is that it gives the company more time to pitch to investors and potentially get them on board.

 More about Humacyte